guglielmino/gamma-scalping/README.md

     *   It takes market prices as input and first performs a self-consistency check to **back-solve for implied volatility**.
 It then uses this fresh, real-world volatility to compute the Greeks (Delta, Theta, and Gamma).
     *   ⚠️ Note: The current implementation uses a continuous approximation for the dividend yield.
 While this is convenient for modeling, it can produce inaccurate risk metrics if a dividend is expected soon.
 For greater accuracy—especially near dividend dates—a discrete yield model should be used.
 *   **The Decision Maker (`strategy/hedging_strategy.py`):** This component has one job: ingest the calculated delta from a queue and decide if a hedge is necessary.
 It compares the portfolio's net delta to a configurable "dead band" (`HEDGING_DELTA_THRESHOLD`).
 If the delta has strayed too far from neutral, it emits a trade command to rebalance.
 *   **The Executor (`portfolio/position_manager.py`):** This is the execution layer.
 It takes trade commands and handles all interaction with the Alpaca API.
-It contains important logic to manage order submission robustly, ensuring that new orders don't conflict with existing ones (using locks) and correctly handling trades that cross from a long to a short position.
+It contains important logic to manage how orders are submitted, to avoid placing new orders that conflict with existing ones (using locks) and correctly handling trades that cross from a long to a short position.

 ---